-- Required readings: These readings are listed on the syllabus with an asterisk () and are in bold print.
+- Required readings: These readings are listed on the syllabus with an asterisk (\) and are in bold print.
 They are drawn from the textbook and the readings bulkpack.
 You should read them in advance of the class in which they are listed. - Optional readings: For interested students, especially real estate majors, the syllabus lists recommended (but optional) readings.
 These readings either expand upon or reinforce the topics we cover in class. - Practice problems: A set of practice problems and detailed solutions will be available on Canvas.
 Doing these problems is a fundamental part of the class.
 Please do the practice problems after the topic set in which they are covered.
 (For example, do Practice Problems set #9 after we cover Topic #9.)
 I will neither ask you to hand in the problem sets nor grade them.
-This is not an indication that I consider them unimportant.
-In addition, the exams will have a similar format to the practice problems. - Old exams: Three years' worth of old exams will be available on Canvas.
+This is not an indication that I consider them unimportant. - Old exams: Three years' worth of old exams will be available on Canvas.
 I encourage you to do these, timed and without looking at the solutions, in advance of the midterms.